-On October 1, 2024, the federal government announced that it will return $2.5 billion in carbon tax rebates to small businesses by December 16, 2024 (if registered for direct deposit with the CRA) or by December 31, 2024 (if receiving payment by cheque).
-The CRA never issues payments via e-transfer.
-These dates apply to businesses that filed their 2023 year-end tax return by the July 15, 2024 deadline.
+On October 1, 2024, the federal government announced that it will return $2.5 billion in carbon tax rebates to small businesses by December 2024.
+This applies to businesses that filed their 2023 year-end tax return by the July 15, 2024, deadline.

 The government is also proposing to extend the filing deadline to qualify to December 31, 2024 (previously July 15, 2024) for those who have not yet filed their 2023 year-end corporate tax return.
 Legislation enacting this change still needs Royal Assent.